pkazmierczak/piotr.is/content/posts/2021-08-12-apple-csam.md

 * * * * *

-It pains me as a self-proclaimed Apple fanboy, a loyal customer of many years and even an evangelist of the brand to see the company making a step in such a dangerous direction.[^2]
+It pains me as a self-proclaimed Apple fanboy, a loyal customer of many years and even an evangelist of the brand to see the company making a step in such a dangerous direction.

+{{< aside >}}
+The worst part is: how do I put my money where my mouth is?
+Am I going back to using Linux on the desktop (2022 will be the year of Linux on the desktop, remember), debugging wifi drivers and tirelessly trying to make resume-from-suspend work?
+Am I getting a Pixel and putting GrapheneOS on it like a total nerd?
+FUCK.
+{{< /aside >}}

 I can only hope that the backlash caused by [the screeching voice of the minority](https://twitter.com/Snowden/status/1423751484081070081), will make Apple nonetheless reconsider, and perhaps change the implementation in future versions of iOS.